 Many tourists and residents alike prefer biking in the Catalina Island area.
 Why?
 First, it’s important to understand that traffic is a problem here.
 The Conservancy organization maintains control over most of the land and prefers to keep it true to nature and very undeveloped.
 The few roads that are paved tend to be small, so biking on Catalina Island is often the logical choice.
 This immediately creates a problem for motorists.
 In fact, the situation reaches a critical stage several years ago, when local officials required all motorists to get a permit for their vehicles.

 The restrictions for motorists along with the lovely scenery of the island has prompted many people to cycle their way to work and for recreation.
 The island itself is only 22 miles long, and very easy to get around.
 Although the terrain across the island can include many steep hills, many people find biking on Catalina Island the best way to go.

 What are some popular spots on the island in which you can see bicyclers traveling?
 The Avalon area has Pebbly Beach, the Catalina Casino and the Wrigley Memorial and Botanic Garden, all of which are ideal for biking.
 You can also try some longer excursions all across the island.
 These include some of the most breathtaking view you can imagine.
 The Catalina Island Conservancy offers a great bike map detailing the entire layout of the island including all the changes in elevation.

 Biking on Catalina Island is great exercise and fun

+No matter which area you want to explore, Catalina Island biking is the most popular way to travel.
 Come see the full beauty of the island on a bicycle.
 Feeling that Mediterranean breeze through your hair is worth the extra effort!